mhoogen/ML4QS/Python3Code/README.md

 ```bash
 git clone https://www.github.com/mhoogen/ML4QS.git
 ```
+Windows:
+Open the Anaconda Prompt as Adminstrator (when you right click on the Anaconda Prompt, you see the option 'as Adminstrator').
+Navigate to the Python3Code folder using cd <path to your ML4QS/Python3Code folder>

+Mac/Linux:
+Open the terminal
-Navigate to the Python3Code folder using cd <path to your ML4QS/Python3Code folder> using Anaconda Prompt as Adminstrator (Windows) or terminal (Mac/Linux)
+Navigate to the Python3Code folder using cd <path to your ML4QS/Python3Code folder>

 Enter the following commands to create and activate the environment: